Legion of Honor (museum): Spreckels Organ and Gunn Theater

 In 1924, John D. Spreckels commissioned the Ernest M. Skinner Company of Boston to build the symphonic organ, which is centrally located in the Spreckels Gallery (gallery 10).
-It was designed to blend into the museum's structure; its 4,500 pipes are not visible to visitors.
-The ceiling of the gallery is canvas so that the organ can be heard throughout the gallery and museum; the canvas ceiling is painted as a trompe-l'œil to resemble a marble apse.
+It was designed to blend into the museum's structure; its 4,500 pipes are not visible to visitors, hidden behind the trompe-l'œil ceiling painted to resemble a marble apse.
 Organ concerts are performed every Saturday at 4:00 p.m.

 The 316-seat James A. and Cynthia Fry Gunn Theater, located downstairs off the Hall of Antiquities, is a venue for chamber music concerts by the San Francisco Symphony and for lectures and other programs.
 Architect George Applegarth designed the circular theater and decorated it in the style of Louis XVI.
 The descending entrance stairways on either side are decorated with portraits by Nicolas de Largillière.
 The ceiling mural is The Apotheosis of the California Soldier by Spanish artist Julio Vila y Prades.